How to become a councillor

 Help you will get

-- You will receive a basic annual allowance (currently £8,787).
+• You will receive a basic annual allowance (currently £8,940) and fundiing for travel and subsistence.
 This amount is set out in the Members' Allowance Scheme, which is reviewed annually by an independent panel which makes recommendations on any changes to the scheme.
 You will receive help with an induction programme and training opportunities and mentoring subject to budget availability.

-- If you belong to a political group, then colleagues on the group will support you.
-The two largest groups on the Council (Conservative, and Labour) each have a political assistant who will undertake research, etc, and help you and your group in policy and political matters.
+• If you belong to a political group, then colleagues on the group will support you.
+The two largest groups on the Council (Conservative, and Labour) each have a political assistant.

 Applying to become a councillor

-To stand as a prospective councillor at borough, parish or town council elections, you need to complete a nomination paper.
+To stand as a prospective councillor at borough or parish council elections, you need to complete a nomination paper signed by two electors from the area you wish to represent.